 Implementation of green and grey infrastructures

 In the Philippines, the project covers 4 sites in the province of Iliolo: Bagongon, Loong, North Bacjawan, Tambaliza.
-In each of the sites, several structures have been installed, combining soft solutions (mainly bamboo structures) and grey solutions (small stone dikes) to trap sediment and attenuate swell before reforestation.
-Coronavirus has curtailed most activities.
+In each of the sites, several structures have been installed, combining soft solutions (mainly bamboo structures) and grey solutions (small stone dikes) to trap sediment and/or to attenuate swell before reforestation.

 Development of alternative activities in demonstration sites

 Value chain analysis workshops were held in August 2018 with community partner organizations.
 Business plans for each of the identified livelihoods were also prepared with the community to help partner organizations focus on their particular identities, target markets, and products or services.

 Coconut is one of the most important crops in the Philippines, as the country is the world’s second largest producer of coconuts and the activities identified are mainly based on this production.

 Production based on coconut fibres (Geonets)